 Interest Expense: Interest expense, which has not been allocated to our operating segments, increased to \$16.4 million for the six months ended June 30, 2024, compared to \$13.4 million for the six months ended June 30, 2023.
-The increase was attributable to mortgages assumed in connection with our multifamily acquisitions during the first quarter of 2023, higher average outstanding principal balances on our 2022 Credit Facility Revolver for the six months ended June 30, 2024 compared to the six months ended June 30, 2023 and an increase in the SOFR components of interest rates on our variable-rate debt for the six months ended June 30, 2023.
+The increase was attributable to mortgages assumed in connection with our multifamily acquisitions during the first quarter of 2023, higher average outstanding principal balances on our 2022 Credit Facility Revolver for the six months ended June 30, 2023 and an increase in the SOFR components of interest rates on our variable-rate debt for the six months ended June 30, 2024, as compared to the six months ended June 30, 2023.